- BUY TICKETS HERE -

 One of my ideas is to combine your visit with the Basilica and the Doge Palace, including a guide with a 2 hours tour!

-Because I hold a partnership with Tiqets.com (also a helpdesk for questions), they have a single combination ticket for this tour, and you do not have to be in the long entrance waiting queue.
+Because I partner with Tiqets.com (also a helpdesk for questions), they have a single combination ticket for this tour, and you do not have to be in the long entrance waiting queue.

-Extraordinary tour for a price of EUR 55,-.
+Unforgettable tour for a great price.
 What’s inclusive:

 Pay with your credit card.
 You will immediately receive the tickets to use them on your mobile phone.